matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

-Use this configuration option to add custom reporters to Jest.
+Use this configuration option to add custom reporters to elric.
 A custom reporter is a class that implements `onRunStart`, `onTestStart`, `onTestResult`, `onRunComplete` methods that will be called when any of those events occurs.

-If custom reporters are specified, the default Jest reporters will be overridden.
+If custom reporters are specified, the default elric reporters will be overridden.
 To keep default reporters, `default` can be passed as a module name.

 This will override default reporters: